5 personal observations about the Wheel of Consent®

 Socrates, a semi-fictional novel character and the young gymnast Dan Millman are sitting at a bar when Socrates lights a cigar.
 Dan laughs and jokes about smoking: “We don’t do this anymore, remember, we know better!”
 Socrates, being Dan’s spiritual mentor, replies calmly:

 “Habit is the problem.
 All you need to do is to be conscious about your choices and be responsible for your actions.”

-This short dialogue from Dan Millman’s book Way of The Peaceful Warrior introduces two topics which often emerge when practicing The Wheel of Consent: (1) power of habit, and (2) understanding choice.
+This short dialogue from Dan Millman’s book Way of The Peaceful Warrior introduces two topics that often emerge when practicing The Wheel of Consent: (1) power of habit, and (2) understanding choice.

 In my work I often support clients to see their unconscious habits and hidden patterns of behavior.
 Only when these patterns are visible, they can be changed if desired.
-Habits which serve well are kept, those which don’t serve anymore are gradually disposed.
-Wheel of Consent can serve as habitual detox!
+Habits which serve well are kept, those which don’t serve anymore are gradually disposed of.
+The Wheel of Consent® can serve as habitual detox.

 The beauty of “The Wheel” is its combination of simplicity and complexity.
 The questions are simple, the answers are often not.
 While some of the dynamics seem to be universal, the aha moments tend to be quite individual and nuanced.
 In the following paragraphs I would like to share some of my personal observations, epiphanies and aha moments.